AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

     - 2a2.
 User re-enters the command.<br>
       Steps 2a1-2a2 repeat until the command is entered correctly.<br>
       Use case resumes at step 3.
 - 2b.
-User provides a session timing that conflicts with an existing session timing.
+User provides a schedule timing that conflicts with an existing schedule timing.
     - 2b1.
 FitFlow stores the details of the client.
     - 2b2.
-FitFlow shows the existing session timing that conflicts with the given session timing, along with a warning.<br>
+FitFlow shows the existing schedule timing that conflicts with the given schedule timing, along with a warning.<br>
       Use case ends.

 ---